[This article about M1 Finance may contain affiliate links at no cost to you]

 One of the things I’m already looking forward to trying is a portfolio that tracks something like Joel Greenblatt’s magic formula.
 Trading 50 stocks every year seemed like a nightmare before I found out about M1 but now it’s as simple as creating a new pie with those 50 stocks.

 There are some drawbacks.
-The trades are done in a batch so you don’t always buy the moment you send a buy signal.
+Trades are done in a batch during a trading window.
+That means you don’t always buy the moment you send a buy signal.
 There are no mutual funds but a bevy of ETFs fill that void.
 There is no automatic tax-loss harvesting nor is there a way to connect other accounts for asset allocation tracking purposes.

 However, these are small minuses for an otherwise awesome platform that I plan to use for a while.
 This is not a platform for the day trader but a long term investor who wants diversification, free trades and a flexible, highly usable platform.